DarkGhostHunter/Tailstart/README.md

 ## Component Extraction vs Vanilla Tailwind CSS

-> TL;DR: If you need the smallest CSS output for production, you shouldn't use this package.
+> TL;DR: If you need the smallest CSS output for production, Component Extraction won't be your friend.

 The advantage of using vanilla Tailwind CSS over HTML is a very small CSS final build, as it will purge unused CSS from the framework itself by reading files like PHP, HTML or JS.
 With the JIT engine, wasting hours configuring the variants needed (like `hover:focus:md` and so on) it's unnecessary.